llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 To have individual static memory associated to a script the "script_mem_shared" must be 0.

-Special functions activated with callsys and conditional instructions:
+Special functions activated with Syscall and conditional instructions:
       - lock   : a block of nodes to a processor to have good cache performance,
             - if-then: a block of nodes based on script decision (FIFO content/debug registers, ..)